 Attention: Faculty, Academic Staff, and Graduate Students

-Workshop participants will come away with an understanding of PhotoVoice’s theoretical underpinnings, when to use this method (and when not to use it), steps in the PhotoVoice process, ethical and logistical considerations, and ideas for displaying and publishing PhotoVoice studies.
-Examples come from youth development, K-12 education, and community psychology.
+During Session I, workshop participants will come away with an understanding of PhotoVoice’s theoretical underpinnings, when to use this method (and when not to), typical steps in the PhotoVoice process, and guidelines for taking photos.

-- Trixie Smith, Writing, Rhetoric, and American Culture, The Writing Center
+Trixie Smith, The Writing Center, Department of Writing, Rhetoric, and American Cultures

-Sponsored by: University Outreach and Engagement, Academic Advancement Network, The Graduate School, MSU Extension
+Sponsored by: University Outreach and Engagement, MSU Extension, Academic Advancement Network, The Graduate School